| Who

 He’s been given honorary names by indigenous elders

-in America and Africa, in the languages of old.
+in both America and Africa, in the languages of old.

 He’s fullfilled a ceremonial commitment